Earn a graduate degree to become an educator, administrator or practitioner

 Experiential Learning Opportunities

-• Education and leadership track students includes preceptive experiences in clinics, hospitals and community health agencies.
+• Education and leadership track students includes precepted experiences in clinics, hospitals and community health agencies.
 Students learn through participation with experienced nurse leaders and interprofessional teams on leadership and quality improvement projects to make a positive difference in health care delivery.
 Faculty assist students to arrange practicum experiences in healthcare facilities near student locations, including Tower Health and Penn State Health affiliated sites.

 • The new adult-gerontology nurse practitioner track will involve clinical experiences in clinics, private medical practices and other primary care facilities through Tower Health, Penn State, Lehigh Valley Health Network, Wellspan Health and others.
 The faculty will work with students to assure quality clinical placements where students will gain hands-on experience in the APRN role.
 Students will learn evidence-based holistic care to promote health and to manage acute and chronic conditions.